 If the client is asking for your rates over the phone, never reveal them!
 Inform the prospect that you need time to come up with a detailed proposal for them to consider.
 Even better, why not suggest a meeting in person?
 Explain that you'd like to meet face-to-face to get a better feel for the project in question.
-This acts as another screening process and will determine whether a potential client is serious.
+It acts as another screening process and will determine whether a potential client is serious.

 Create a proposal

-Project Objectives: This section should bullet point in summary the key objectives of the project, again to show you understand the work in question.
+Project Objectives: This section should bullet point, in summary, the key objectives of the project, again to show you understand the work in question.

 Proposed Services: Here, you should outline what you plan to do and the services you'll provide to achieve the project objectives.
 Be as detailed as possible to future-proof yourself against a client trying to add more to the project.

 Schedule for Delivery and Pricing: This is quite simple – you write 'Based on our proposal, this work will cost £X' and you make clear that any additional work will cost extra based on your hourly rate.
-You also have to provide a schedule for delivery, i.e. a realistic timeframe on when the project can be complete.
+You also have to provide a schedule for delivery, i.e. a realistic timeframe on when the project can be completed.

 Terms of Payment: It's crucial that you describe your payment terms at this early stage.
 For example, 50% payment required upfront before work begins.
 Or you might need to mention your preferred payment method, i.e. BACS transfer or cheque only.
 It's also a good idea to include a clause that your rates go through annual or bi-annual rate reviews and are not static.
-This just means you can increase your rates in future without any objections.
+It means you can increase your rates in future without any objections.

 Keep it slick

 Don't forget to save your proposal documents for future reference.
-Another final tip – I normally create my proposals in InDesign and then save them as PDFs.
+Another final tip – I usually create my proposals in InDesign and then save them as PDFs.
 It just adds that additional professional touch.